00LAVA00/wumpus-world/README.md

 # Wumpus World Exploration

-Create a 2-wheeled agent to explore the Wumpus World on a physical grid.
+Created a 2-wheeled agent to explore the Wumpus World on a physical grid.

 ## Prerequisites
 Ensure you have [GCC](https://gcc.gnu.org/) and [MiniSat](http://minisat.se/) installed.
 On macOS, you can use `brew` to install them: